 |Now we're exploring some serious humor!|

 People seem to understand the thing about humor pretty well, but then when it comes to pain or anger or ideas like the complexity of man's cruelty to man in a face to faceless society they think they no longer need "the joke" and can just tell people how "funny" it is.
-But it's just as unimpacting and uninteresting and unemotional when you don't use concrete imagery.
+But without concrete imagery, it's just a writer assuring them that they ought to feel a certain way.

 Get over that.
 Even Ian McKellen thinks so.

 |Uh....Chris.
 This shirt isn't actually about concrete imagery.|

 Consider this handful of sentences that I read a lot of clones of during my time in the writing program: "I suddenly confronted a profound sense of loss.
 My father was dead.
 I felt like someone had emptied me out and left me hollow."